bwhmather/bedit/docs/build.md

-gedit installation by building the source code
+bedit installation by building the source code
 ==============================================

 Recommendation to install in a separate prefix
 ----------------------------------------------

-Once you have built gedit from source, you cannot run the application from its build directory: you need to install it with `ninja install`.
+Once you have built bedit from source, you cannot run the application from its build directory: you need to install it with `ninja install`.
 For this reason it is highly recommended that you install in a separate prefix instead of overwriting your system binaries.

-Note however that when running gedit from a custom prefix you will need to set many environment variables accordingly, for instance `PATH` and `XDG_DATA_DIR`.
+Note however that when running bedit from a custom prefix you will need to set many environment variables accordingly, for instance `PATH` and `XDG_DATA_DIR`.

 There exists several tools that GNOME developers use to take care of all of